Jared Leto In 'WeCrashed' Is Keeping Me Up At Night

 Don’t get me wrong.
 Obvious transformations are a thing to be marvelled at – whether it’s as a source of ridicule or astonishment.
 It’s these subtle transformations that unnerve me; the ever-so-slight gradient change into the uncanny.
 Leto's face looked undeniably more angular but I couldn’t be sure.
 I spent the next five minutes googling, with some sites confirming that the actor was wearing prosthetics for his new role and others stating that this was Leto’s face, sans prosthetics, au naturel.
 Well, which one is it?
 It’s happened.
 No one knows what Jared Leto’s face looks like anymore – a frankly cursed thing.
 Throughout the years, barely perceptible, subtle transformations will see him eventually blur in the public consciousness and, next thing you know, Sam Levinson will be casting him in the next season of Euphoria and we’ll be none the wiser.

 What can we do about it?
 Absolutely nothing.
-Just accept our fate, surrender to the inevitable and book our tickets to see Jared Leto star as West Elm Caleb in 4D at the IMAX.
+Just accept our fate, surrender to the inevitable and tune in to see Jared Leto when it airs on Apple TV+ on March 18.